SDarkra1/TF2-Hud-Reference/0-TUTORIAL/9-Ubercharge.md

 ## Charge Bar

-The charge bar is a element that fills itself gradually based off of your uber percent.
+The charge bar is an element that fills itself gradually based off of your uber percent.

 ```
 	"ChargeMeter"